redalgorithm/Socket-Programming-TCP-IPv4-Shell-Comm/Socket Programming [TCP IPv4 Shell Communications]/comm-1/README/README.txt

+#Part1 - Pipe Communications Between Parent and Child Process
-Created by Shaanan Curtis 2019.
+Author: Shaanan Curtis
+Date:   August 2019

 DESCRIPTION ------------------------------------------------------------
 This is part 1 of a 2-part project representing a multi-process